Hurricane Irma is tracked by many, but it's final path remains mystery

 When it comes to hurricane prediction, the consensus is on the need for consensus among forecasters.
 No single computer model should be relied on.
 And no forecast remains static.

-So as Hurricane Irma roars toward the Caribbean Sea, forecasters are looking at the top weather models from Europe, the United States and Britain, collectively, to track what on Tuesday was already being described as the second-strongest storm observed in modern times.
+So as Hurricane Irma roars through the Caribbean, forecasters are looking at the top weather models from Europe, the United States and Britain, collectively, to track what on Tuesday was already being described as the second-strongest storm observed in modern times.

 But even the world’s best weather minds and most powerful computers can’t say precisely where the Category 5 storm is headed or whether it will retain its 185 mph winds when it hits the U.S., probably sometime this weekend.
 One major factor that can't yet be determined: whether Irma will hit Cuba and lose power along with the energy-sustaining warmth it gained over the open ocean.